-This electric skillet glazed tofu with snap peas is an excellent weeknight vegetarian dinner.
+This electric skillet glazed tofu with snap peas is a tasty, weeknight vegetarian dinner.
 The sweet, sour and spicy flavor from the glaze really kicks the tofu up a notch!
-It takes about 30 minutes total to prepare, which includes marinating time and only 10 minutes of actual cooking time in an electric skillet.
+It only takes about 30 minutes total to prepare, which includes marinating time and only 10 minutes of actual cooking time in an electric skillet.

 Ingredients